 Collaborate with one of our librarians to teach information literacy concepts and research skills.
-We’ll design a customized class session for your class and/or assignment(s) and host you in our library instruction computer classrooms.Policies
+We’ll design a customized class session for your class and/or assignment(s) in an online environment for Summer & Fall 2020.Request an Online Instruction Session

 Librarians can consult with you on building information literacy concepts throughout your curriculum, the design of research assignments, and recommend additional instructional materials.
 Please contact Carolyn Caffrey Gardner, Information Literacy Coordinator, or your liaison librarian.Alternative Research Assignments Writing Across the Curriculum